mdn/curriculum/curriculum/0-precursor/1-soft-skills.md

   - Why does the web use a document model with links as a central feature when these days it is largely used to build apps?

-  - Why are the web standards created like they are, in collaboration, when the process isn’t necessarily as efficient as it could be?
+  - Why are the web standards created like they are, in collaboration, when the process isn't necessarily as efficient as it could be?

 - Study general programming concepts where relevant, for example: